PyWiFeS/pipeline/README.md

 **Other parameters**

-`-skip-done`: Skip already completed steps.
+`--skip-done`: Skip already completed steps.
 This will check for the existence of the output files from each step, as well as whether the output files are newer than the input files -- if either part fails, the step will be executed.

-`-just-calib`: Triggers the data reduction in the absence of on-sky data (both science and calibration).
+`--just-calib`: Triggers the data reduction in the absence of on-sky data (both science and calibration).
 It only produces basic calibration files.

-`-greedy-stds`: Treat observations vaguely near known standard stars as STANDARD frames even if IMAGETYP = 'OBJECT'.
+`--greedy-stds`: Treat observations vaguely near known standard stars as STANDARD frames even if IMAGETYP = 'OBJECT'.
 If this option is not set, only IMAGETYP = 'STANDARD' frames are used as standards.

-`-extract-and-splice`: Automatically locate sources in the output datacubes, extract sources with parameters defined in JSON5 file:
+`--extract-and-splice`: Automatically locate sources in the output datacubes, extract sources with parameters defined in JSON5 file:

     /.../pipeline/pipeline_params/params_extract.json5